z4kn4fein/stashbox/docs/docs/guides/advanced-registration.md

 <CodeDescPanel>
 <div>

-You have the option to bind a factory delegate to a registration that the container will invoke directly to instantiate your service.
+You can bind a factory delegate to a registration that the container will invoke directly to instantiate your service.

 You can use parameter-less and custom parameterized delegates as a factory.
 [Here](/docs/configuration/registration-configuration#factory) is the list of all available options.

-You can also get the current [dependency resolver](/docs/getting-started/glossary#dependency-resolver) as a delegate parameter used to resolve any additional dependencies required for service construction.
+You can also get the current [dependency resolver](/docs/getting-started/glossary#dependency-resolver) as a delegate parameter to resolve any additional dependencies required for the service construction.

 </div>
 <div>